allylikesu/mpd-display/README.md

+# ⚠️ This project has been discontinued.
+See the new verstion at [mpd-display-rs](https://github.com/allylikesu/mpd-display-rs) ⚠️
 # Spotify-like graphical display for MPD

 Note that this is not a full MPD client, as it only *displays* data.